tgnemecek/locamex/readme.md

 ### Urgent Priority:

 -Online: review Users Collection for who can access Dashboard, Users and Services;
--Set correct categories, ask which and create the db;
--Billing: make equalValue bool start as true;
--Enable temporarily the field 'id' for fixed containers (create meteor method for handling this temporary case);
--Fix table in RegisterPacks where it divides the table randomly;
--Create confirmation message for unmounting pack: "Desmontar pacote e retornar os componentes para o estoque?";
--Create new scene: Dashboard that is accessed by any logged user, redirect from login;
 -Contract, ProductSelection: when selecting containers, the packs should appear, create functionality;
 -Add 'person' version of contract;
 -Fix Contract/Documents: when type == 'person', it should read the info from outside client/contacts[];

 ### High Priority:

+-Enable temporarily the field 'id' for fixed containers (create meteor method for handling this temporary case);
+-Create confirmation message for unmounting pack: "Desmontar pacote e retornar os componentes para o estoque?";
 -Check for bugs and errors (bugsnag);
+-Billing: make equalValue bool start as true;
 -Add server-side security for meteor methods (simple-schema, required fields);
--Block URL navigation for unauthorized users (current method stops links, but not direct URL);
 -Add 'events' version of contract;
 -When trying to change page, warn of losing non-saved information;

 ### Medium Priority:

+-Fix table in RegisterPacks where it divides the table randomly;
 -Create better security for unauthorized users (like checking for userId in meteor methods);
 -Fix MenuItem inconsistencies inside AppHeader (sometimes they don't appear);
 -Fix trim() tool and apply to Register classes (currently empty spaces count as filled);
 -Add CategoryTable and PlacesTable in Database for future implementations;
 -Change order of ContractsTable, recent first, adding date to the table;
+-Remove category from AccessoriesTable;

 ### Low Priority: (future implementations)